Success is where preparation and opportunity meet ~ Bobby Unser

 Some have called her Maryam Babangida’s ‘tailor’.
 Again the truth is that much as Maryam Babangida was among her A-list clientele the lady was no roadside tailor.
 As a matter of fact, she studied fashion and design in the UK and already had a budding outfit in Surulere, Lagos before she met IBB’s wife.

 It also sounds incredible that ‘nobody’ wanted the oil bloc allocated to her as she has claimed severally.
 I bet some of you equally had a good laugh reading that fib.
-I can list a million and one things we all loathe about our country but it does not in any way include an oil license because much as exploration is an expensive venture with no guarantee of success we still have foreign giants like Exxon Mobil and Shell scooping oil in the Sahara deserts of Chad.
+I can list a million and one things we all loathe about our country but it does not in any way include an oil license because much as exploration is an expensive venture with no guarantee of success we still have foreign giants partnering with NNPC to scrape for the black gold in the arid Lake Chad region.
 So no matter how far or deep into the Atlantic the bloc may be there is likely to be at least one firm out there willing to give it a shot.

 However, you still have to give Madam Alakija a lot of credit because oil exploration is not bread and butter.
 Much as she may have gotten her license through nepotism she still had to go through the tortuous process of licensing, acquisition and prospecting.
 And perhaps most importantly, Famfa oil smartly got capable partners in Star Deep Water Petroleum Ltd, a subsidiary of Texaco.
 Not a few have failed in this aspect because the government can still revoke your license for many reasons even after you might have invested millions of dollars.